 I am sort of a hoarder of frames.
-I even have a frame department in my garage.
+Would you believe I even have a frame department in my garage?

 This is the formula I use for my version of DIY chalky paint.
 I added 6 tsp of water in order to use it in my Finish Max.

 I set things up in my makeshift paint booth.
-I like painting with the pallet on top of the plastic.
+To make things easy, I like painting with the pallet on top of the plastic.
 It protects the floor, but keeps the plastic from blowing around and getting onto my projects.

 Plastic frames after a quick coat of DIY Chalky paint through my HomeRight Finish Max.